Family Caregivers: Just How Burnt Out Are You?

 Is my physician aware of my caregiver role?

-Be sure you are not only keeping your preventative care appointments, but are also talking to your physician about your family caregiver role.
-Your physician needs to know about this life event for your own health, and they can also offer guidance to keep your own mental and physical health a top priority.
+Keeping up with annual checkups and preventative care for yourself is a key component of avoiding caregiver burnout.
+Be sure you are not only keeping your preventative care appointments but also talking to your physician about your family caregiver role.
+Your physician needs to know about this life event so they can offer guidance to keep your own mental and physical health a top priority.
+They may also be able to advise on caregiver resources in your area, such as support groups.

-Take the AssessmentAm I avoiding my friends?
+Am I avoiding my friends?

-Am I angry or irritable?
+Am I irritable?

 Am I coping in a healthy way?